Boško Antić

-Božidar "Boško" Antić (Божидар Бошко Антић, /sh/; 7 January 1944 – 4 December 2007) was a Yugoslav and Serbian professional football manager and former player.
+Božidar "Boško" Antić (Божидар Бошко Антић, /sh/; 7 January 1944 – 4 December 2007) was a Yugoslav and Bosnian professional football manager and former player.

 Playing career

 Being drafted into the youth setup of Sarajevo from local side UNIS Vogošća at the age of thirteen, he started his senior career with the maroon-whites in 1965.
-A young and polyvalent team made up of home grown players such as Mirsad Fazlagić, Boško Prodanović, Vahidin Musemić and Antić would clinch the Yugoslav First League title in the 1966–67 season, and in doing so become the first championship-winning side in the club's history.
-Antić was one of the most prolific members of said team, finding the back of the net on 14 separate occasions during the title-winning campaign, while scoring a total of 140 goals in 276 appearances in all competitions for the club.
+A young and polyvalent team made up of home grown players such as Mirsad Fazlagić, Boško Prodanović, Vahidin Musemić and Antić would clinch the Yugoslav First League title in the 1966–67 season, and in doing so became the first championship-winning side in the club's history.
+Antić was one of the most prolific members of the said team, finding the back of the net on 14 separate occasions during the title-winning campaign, while scoring a total of 140 goals in 276 appearances in all competitions for the club.
 A popular rhyme of the time was "Dva Boška na dva čoška, Musemija u sredini, za pobjedu ne brini" (English: Two Boškos in two corners, Musemić in the middle, don't worry it's a win).
 During his time with Sarajevo he was the team's top scorer in three seasons (65/66., 66/67. and 67/68), while being the league top scorer during the 1967–68 campaign, netting in 53 goals in 53 appearances.

 Antić left Sarajevo in 1972, joining French Ligue 1 side Angers, where he remained for three years, going on to score 44 goals in 103 league matches for the club, before joining Caen in the summer of 1975.
 After two more seasons on the French riviera, he retired from professional football in 1977.